 The menu comprises a series of functions arranged in a cycle.
-Push and release the UP $\Delta$ and DOWN $\nabla$ buttons to access the different options and settings (setup).
+Push and release the $UP \triangle or DOWN \bigvee$ arrow button to access the different options and settings (setup).

 The setup menu can be activated by pushing the MODE button.
-Single pushes on the UP $\Delta$ or DOWN $\nabla$ buttons will scroll through the setup menu options.
+Single pushes on the UP $\triangle$ or DOWN $\nabla$ arrow button will scroll through the setup menu options.
 The menu items include the following functions:

 - Speed Beep

 - Trip B Data

 - Set Time

 - Set Data

-- Auto Lock
+- Autoclose

 - Units (Distance, Fuel Economy, Temperature)

 - Language

 - Buzzer Volume

 - Seat Belt Buzzer (\)

 - (\) just available after SBR disable made by CHR Service

 - Service (Diesel Only)

 - DRL Daytime Running Lights (if equipped)

 - Exit menu

-- If equipped with Uconnect® 5.0 radio, some customer programmable features will display in the Uconnect® 5.0 system.
-Refer to the radio supplement for further Uconnect® 5.0 information. - The EVIC clock setting and Uconnect® 5.0 clock setting procedure can be done through the radio or the EVIC.
+- If equipped with Uconnect 5.0 radio, some customer programmable features will display in the Uconnect 5.0 system.
+Refer to the radio supplement for further Uconnect 5.0 information. - The clock setting and Uconnect 5.0 clock setting procedure can be done through the radio or the Instrument Cluster Display.